vitalbiodiversity/vitalbiodiversity.github.io/about.md

 Based on four years of design research, this Design Brief inspires more ecologically responsive data technologies.
 This project is led by dr. Michelle Westerlaken at the MIT Climate and Sustainability Consortium, in collaboration with member companies.

 A design brief is a short outcome document meant to spark new forms of innovation.
 It is written to inspire designers, project managers, developers, and funders to propose biodiversity data practices that better align to the Kunming-Montreal Global Biodiversity Framework’s vision.

-Get Involved
+## Get Involved
 Do you work on biodiversity data systems, platforms, or features and would like to talk more?
 Are you organizing a hackathon and want to tailor this brief to your event?
 Are you writing a funding call and want to incorporate the Brief into your proposal?
 Do you have examples that might fit with this approach that can be featured on this site?
 Or do you have any other ideas to collaborate?

 Please get in touch!
-Via e-mail (mwester@mit.edu), or LinkedIn (https://www.linkedin.com/in/michellewesterlaken/).
+Via e-mail (mwester@mit.edu), or via <a href="https://www.linkedin.com/in/michellewesterlaken/">LinkedIn</a>.

 _________

-Research Background
+# Research Background

-Related Publications and Presentations
+## Related Publications and Presentations

 All details on the research methods, the data, and the rationale that inspired this Design Brief, can be found in the Companion Paper.
 This postdoctoral work is supported by the MIT Climate and Sustainability Consortium:

 Westerlaken, M. (add co-authors).
 (2025, forthcoming).
 Vital biodiversity systems: A companion paper, MIT Climate and Sustainability Consortium, White Paper. (add D-Space DOI link).

-This work will also be presented at the following conferences:
+### This work will also be presented at the following conferences:

 Westerlaken, M. (2025, forthcoming).
 Vital Design Principles for 2050: Towards Less Tech-Driven and More Ecosystem-Driven Data Systems.
 Living Data 2025 (October 21-24 2025, Bogotá, Colombia).